 Intermediate cephalic vein

-The intermediate cephalic vein, also known as the median cephalic vein, is quite large and is located in the antecubital fossa, a good location for drawing blood.
-It is one of the forearm's main superficial veins and specifically branches off laterally from the intermediate antebrachial vein that connects to the cephalic vein close to the elbow.
-The intermediate cephalic vein joins with the intermediate antebrachial vein, the basilic vein, the cephalic vein, and the intermediate basilic vein to form an M-shaped antecubital vein pattern.
-Because the intermediate cephalic vein is easily accessible and located farther from major arteries and nerves than the other veins in the M-shaped vein complex, it is usually the second and safest choice for venipuncture in this vein structure.
-A puncture to this vein is also less painful than punctures to the other veins, and it does not have as great a chance of rolling.
-The intermediate cephalic vein can also be used in the cannularisation process.
+The intermediate cephalic vein is also known as the median cephalic vein or median cubital vein.
+It is quite large and is located in the antecubital fossa, which is a prime location for drawing blood.
+It is one of the forearm's main superficial veins.
+Specifically, this vein branches off laterally from the intermediate antebrachial vein.
+It joins with the cephalic vein close to the elbow.
+At the crease of the elbow, the vein often forms an M-shaped or H-shaped pattern with the basilica and cephalic veins.
+The intermediate cephalic vein is easily accessible and located farther from major arteries and nerves than the other veins in this region., This usually makes it a safe choice for drawing blood.
+A puncture to this vein is also less painful than punctures to the other veins.
+However, it is not a good choice for intravenous injection because it is so close to the elbow joint.